opsnull/blog.opsnull.com/content/rust/std/index.md

 Structs

+DirBuilder
--   DirBuilder	A builder used to create directories in various manners.
+: A builder used to create directories in various manners.

+DirEntry
--   DirEntry	Entries returned by the ReadDir iterator.
+: Entries returned by the ReadDir iterator.

+File
--   File	An object providing access to an open file on the filesystem.
+: An object providing access to an open file on the filesystem.

--   FileTimes	Representation of the various timestamps on a file.
+FileTimes	Representation of the various timestamps on a file.

--   FileType	A structure representing a type of file with accessors for each file type.
-It is returned by Metadata::file_type method.
+FileType A structure representing a type of file with accessors for each file type.
+It
+    is returned by Metadata::file_type method.

--   Metadata	Metadata information about a file.
+Metadata	Metadata information about a file.

--   OpenOptions	Options and flags which can be used to configure how a file is opened.
+OpenOptions Options and flags which can be used to configure how a file is opened.

--   Permissions	Representation of the various permissions on a file.
+Permissions	Representation of the various permissions on a file.

--   ReadDir	Iterator over the entries in a directory.
+ReadDir	Iterator over the entries in a directory.

 Functions

+canonicalize
--   canonicalize Returns the canonical, absolute form of a path with all intermediate components normalized and symbolic links resolved.
+: Returns the canonical, absolute form of a path with all intermediate
+    components normalized and symbolic links resolved.

+copy
--   copy Copies the contents of one file to another.
-This function will also copy the permission bits of the original file to the destination file.
+: Copies the contents of one file to another.
+This function will also copy the
+    `permission bits` of the original file to the destination file.

+create_dir
--   create_dir Creates a new, empty directory at the provided path
+: Creates a new, empty directory at the provided path

+create_dir_all
--   create_dir_all Recursively create a directory and all of its parent components if they are missing.
+: Recursively create a directory and all of its parent components if they are missing.

+hard_link
--   hard_link Creates a new hard link on the filesystem.
+: Creates a new hard link on the filesystem.

+metadata
--   metadata	Given a path, query the file system to get information about a file, directory, etc.
+: Given a path, query the file system to get information about a file, directory, etc.

+`read`
--   `read` Read the entire contents of a file into `a bytes vector`.
+: Read the entire contents of a file into `a bytes vector`.

+read_dir
--   read_dir Returns an iterator over the entries within a directory.
+: Returns an iterator over the entries within a directory.

+read_link
--   read_link Reads a symbolic link, returning the file that the link points to.
+: Reads a symbolic link, returning the file that the link points to.

+`read_to_string`
--   `read_to_string` Read the entire contents of a file `into a string`.
+: Read the entire contents of a file `into a string`.

--   remove_dir Removes an empty directory.
+remove_dir Removes an empty directory.

--   remove_dir_all Removes a directory at this path, after removing all its contents.
+remove_dir_all Removes a directory at this path, after removing all its contents.
 Use carefully!

--   remove_file Removes a file from the filesystem.
+remove_file Removes a file from the filesystem.

--   rename	Rename a file or directory to a new name, replacing the original file if to already exists.
+rename	Rename a file or directory to a new name, replacing the original file if to already exists.

--   set_permissions Changes the permissions found on a file or a directory.
+set_permissions Changes the permissions found on a file or a directory.

--   soft_linkDeprecated Creates a new symbolic link on the filesystem.
+soft_linkDeprecated Creates a new symbolic link on the filesystem.

--   symlink_metadata Query the metadata about a file without following symlinks.
+symlink_metadata Query the metadata about a file without following symlinks.

--   `write` Write a slice as the entire contents of a file.
+`write` Write a slice as the entire contents of a file.

 重点：